 What is virtue?
 A virtue is a trait or a quality deemed to be morally good, valued as a foundation of principle and good moral being.
 Personal virtues are characteristics promoting collective and individual greatness.
 In other words, a virtue is a behavior that shows high moral standards: doing what is right and avoiding what is wrong.
 The opposite of virtue is vice.

-But notice immediately a problem for the postmodern mind and virtue.
+But immediately there is a problem for the postmodern mind and virtue.
 In postmodern thinking, all is relative.
 Meaning is socially constructed.
 There is no right, no wrong.
 There is what is right for you and what is wrong for you, what is right for me and what is wrong for me.

 This is why we don't hear about virtue anymore.
 Virtue doesn't fit a valueless, empty, amoral world.